 Saint Francis University Library is located at the heart of SFU's beautiful campus.
-We are number 34 on the campus map.
+View the campus map here.
 For more information please contact the Public Services desk at 814-472-3160.
 Also, you can read our Mission and Vision statements.

 The library has a robust Information Literacy program that serves students at all phases of their academic career and helps make graduates that are adept at identifying information needs, finding appropriate information, and using it ethically.